These Instant Pot salsa chicken tacos will be the simple and delicious weeknight dinner you cook on repeat!

 - 1½ teaspoons Primal Palate Meat & Potatoes Seasoning or substitute 1 teaspoon chili powder + ½ teaspoon Diamond Crystal kosher salt

-- 1 cup roasted tomato salsa you can use the Salsa Roja Asada recipe from our cookbook or our app, or just use your favorite store-bought salsa
+- 1 cup roasted tomato salsa you can use the Salsa Roja Asada recipe from our first cookbook or just use your favorite store-bought salsa

 - Grain free tortillas or lettuce wraps if you want to keep this nut-free and Whole30-friendly!